Back to top

 Memorandum of Understanding

-A Memorandum of Understanding, also known as MOU, is an agreement between two or more parties outlining the terms and conditions of an intended transaction.
+A Memorandum of Understanding, also known as MOU, is a document describing the purpose of an intended collaboration and the roles of the parties involved.
 This is the first stage of the formation of a formal contract.
+Parties generally use MOUs to outline their intentions and initial understanding without committing to legally enforceable obligations.

 On the other hand, the MOU can be legally binding if the parties have a completed bargain that has been settled by all the parties to the MOU.
 It will also be legally binding if there are all the elements of the contract, such as offer, acceptance, consideration, and intention to create a legal relationship, as described below: